Sonnykimee/SQLiteLib/README.md

 Check out a simple plugin I wrote to learn how to write BLOB: [SQLiteLibTester](/examples/TesterPlugin)

 ## Examples ##
+Some examples are written in TriggerReactor script language since that was my initial reason of writing this library.
+However, translating the script to Java language should be easy.

+***What is TriggerReactor?*** [TriggerReactor](https://www.spigotmc.org/resources/triggerreactor-script-for-everything.40987/) is a powerful scripting engine that provides a convenient Minecraft server scripting environment.
+The engine supports amazing features such as importing Bukkit API methods and third-party plugin access (I'm not paid to advertise this plugin).

+---
 Basics: [example_01](/examples/example_01.md)

 A simple plugin I wrote to help your understanding including how to write BLOB: [SQLiteLibTester](/examples/TesterPlugin)